neurodatascience/cohort_creator/README.md

 Cohorts can only be created by aggregating data from openneuro and openneuro derivatives.

-### Latest datasets

-Currently this should allow you to access more or less the following:

-Number of datasets: 863 with 37441 subjects including:

-- 692 datasets with MRI data
-- with participants.tsv: 487
-- with phenotype directory: 22
-- with fmriprep: 90 (3937 subjects)
-  - with participants.tsv: 74
-  - with phenotype directory: 3
-- with freesurfer: 36 (3322 subjects)
-  - with participants.tsv: 34
-  - with phenotype directory: 2
-- with mriqc: 330 (14607 subjects)
-  - with participants.tsv: 248
-  - with phenotype directory: 18

-It may be that very recent datasets are not available yet.

 ### Dataset types

 Only possible to get data from: